aussedatlo/aussedatlo-notes/posts/07-quartz-auto-deploy.md

       name: caddy
 ```

 ---
 ## Create Caddy /update Endpoint

-Next, we will create an `/update` endpoint that will be used by a webhook to trigger the `update` script.
+Next, let's establish an `/update` endpoint, which will serve as the trigger point for initiating the update of the server's Git repository through Caddy.

 From the **Caddy** config of [[06-caddy-for-quartz]], add the configuration below: